TristanDesjardins/flappybird-AI-NEAT/README.md

 # FlappyBird AI - NEAT genetic algorithm
-FlappyBird AI using 'Neuroevolution of augmenting topologies' aka NEAT (with neat library and pygame) <br/> Project done as a challenge in my free time :blush: <br/> Thank's CodeBullet for the idea!
+FlappyBird AI using 'Neuroevolution of augmenting topologies' aka NEAT (with neat library and pygame) <br/> Project done as a challenge in my free time <br/>

 ## Preview